Walid-Ahmed/imageclassifierSuite/README.md

 # IV-Train a multiclass image classiffier using satandard dataset

-The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are builtin in Keras.
+The file python trainStandardDatasetMulticlass.py trains a multiclass neural network using a standard datasets that are built in in Keras(but beware if you are behind proxy as u might have problems downloadind data!).

 Some of these standard dataset are:
  1. MNIST